AI Yearbook Trend: How To Ace This 90s Style Filter For Social Media

 Every now and then, social media gives birth to some of the most fascinating trends imaginable.
 In the midst of those peculiar TikTok dance trends or the funky AR filters on Snapchat that make young faces look old and wrinkled, AI-generated filters have started taking centre stage.
 We have already seen the marvels of AI in creating images straight out of our imaginations and reducing the workload of creators.

 The same AI algorithms are now creating a specific style of images with artificial elements that have caught the fancy of social media users.
 Take the AI yearbook trend as the most recent example, wherein celebrities and influencers have been sharing photos from their younger days.
 Although it seems cute at first, a closer inspection reveals the ploy of an advanced AI filter that applies special effects to transform your regular selfies.
-Now, thanks to a couple of celebrities and social media influencers, netizens want to see themselves recreated in the style of a 1990s yearbook.
+Now, netizens want to see themselves recreated in the style of a 1990s yearbook.

 Sounds fun?
 If so, stick around as we take you through the process of creating an AI-generated yearbook-style carousel of images, complete with the dos and don’ts.